 If you look at the specs of a pair of headphones, you’ll probably see something that looks like this: Frequency Response 20Hz – 20,000Hz.
 That’s also the range of human hearing.
 Basically, the frequency response of any audio product refers to the ability of the components of those headphones to receive an input signal and output that same exact signal.
 But if you’ve ever played a game of telephone as a kid, you know that a message can get confused and garbled by the time it reaches the end of the line.

 The same is true of audio.
 Depending on the components of the headphones, that initial signal can change slightly by the time it reaches the drivers and your ears.
 Furthermore, human hearing is wildly different from person to person.
 So even if you made the perfect pair of headphones that could reproduce a signal perfectly, it will still sound different to some people.

-All but two products in the Beats line-up are wireless, which means that you should know a thing or two about Bluetooth before you invest your money.
+You should know a thing or two about Bluetooth before you invest your money.
 We have a whole series breaking down every aspect of Bluetooth, but here we’re going to focus on something called a codec.
 A Bluetooth codec can be thought of as a common language between two devices.
-If two products speaker the same language (or have the same codec), they can transfer more data between the two.
+If two products speak the same language (or have the same codec), they can transfer more data between the two.

 This is important because there are a number of different codecs that all work slightly differently.
 Luckily, all products speak the same basic codec called SBC, so you’ll never be stuck not being able to connect.
 This is important with Beats products because the only codec Beats headphones and speakers are compatible with is AAC.
 Now AAC isn’t the best codec available, but it isn’t the worst.
 The problem with it is that it works best when you use an iOS device as your source device.
 If you have an Android phone, your performance can vary based on which model you have.